BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

 Once on `lugh`, open your `~/.bashrc` file using nano or vim.
 This example should set you up with most things you need, copy them into the file (replace current file with this).

-*N.B: There is a chance nano wont be loaded for you on your first login.
-Type `module load nano` to load it, or use vim.*

 ```
 # .bashrc